José Pablo Minor: Career

-Acting career

-As an infant, he had a small role as an extra in an episode of the Mexican telenovela Muchachitas.

 During his studies at the CEA, he acted in various school plays and appeared in several projects produced by Televisa, including Miss XV and Mentir para Vivir.

 In October 2013, he was announced as a cast member in the comedy telenovela, Qué pobres tan ricos.
 The telenovela was produced by Rosy Ocampo and aired on Canal de las Estrellas in Mexico from 13 November 2013, to 29 June 2014.

 His participation in producer Pedro Damián's remake, Muchacha italiana viene a casarse, was confirmed in August 2014.
 He played "Gael Ángeles".
 Filming began in early September at Televisa San Ángel in Mexico City.
 The telenovela premiered on Canal de las Estrellas on 20 October 2014.

 In July 2014, he began co-hosting Zona Trendy Mexico, a young-adult–targeted series, which is produced by and aired weeknights on E!
 Latin America.
 The series is filmed at various Mexico City locations and premiered in Mexico on 23 July 2014.

 In 2015, Minor was cast in the telenovela drama, Pasión y poder, a remake of the 1988 Mexican telenovela of the same name.
 The telenovela premiered on Canal de las Estrellas on 5 October 2015.
 On 17 April 2016, Minor won "Mejor Actor Co-estelar" at the 2016 Premios TVyNovelas awards show.

 Following Pasión y poder, Minor was cast in the romantic-comedy film Plan virgen.
 The film was expected to begin filming in July 2016, but production was delayed for several months.
 Filming finally began in mid-December 2016 and was expected to last until late-January 2017.
 The film is now called Plan V. Filming was conducted in Guadalajara and Mexico City.
 The film was expected to be released in February 2018.

 Minor obtained a role in the mini series, Sin rastro de ti, which began production in early July 2016 in Mexico City.
 The series consists of sixteen episodes and began airing on 1 August 2016 in Mexico.